pmk1c/react-connected-reducers/README.md

 - `state : state` – The current state of the reducer.
 - `dispatch : action => void` – Use this function to run an action through this reducer.

-# Known Issues

-As stated above, this is currently just an experiment.
-The main issue with the current implementation is:

-**The state is memoized for each component, that uses a connected reducer.**

-This leads to a really small codebase, but also to multiplicated memory usage.